Florent-V/task-manager/README.md

 #### Method 4 : Docker-compose

-Before the `docker-compose up --build` command, add the following lines in the `docker-compose.yml` file if you want to execute the scripts at the start of the MySQL container :
+Before the `docker compose up --build` command, add the following lines in the `docker-compose.yml` file if you want to execute the scripts at the start of the MySQL container :

 ```yml
 services: